t-richard/symfony-docs/messenger.rst

 When using PostgreSQL, you have access to the following options to leverage the [LISTEN/NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html) feature.
-This allow for a more performant approach than the default polling behaviour of the Doctrine transport because PostgreSQL will directly notify the workers when a new message is inserted in the table.
+This allow for a more performant approach than the default polling behavior of the Doctrine transport because PostgreSQL will directly notify the workers when a new message is inserted in the table.